apollographql/starstuff/Readme.md

-## Apollo Federation Demo
+## Starstuff Demo

-This repository is a demo of using Apollo Federation, used in the [Apollo Router Quickstart](https://www.apollographql.com/docs/router/quickstart/).
+This repository is used in the [Apollo Router Quickstart](https://www.apollographql.com/docs/router/quickstart/).

 ### Installation

-To run this demo locally, pull down the repository then run the following commands:
+To run this locally, pull down the repository then run the following commands:

 ```sh
 npm install